Unified Representation of Molecules and Crystals for Machine Learning: Introduction

-Computational study of atomistic systems, including molecules and crystals, requires accurate treatment of interactions at the atomic and electronic scale.
-Existing first-principles methods, however, are limited by their high computational cost.
-In high-throughput settings, machine learning (ML) \cite{jm2015} might significantly reduce overall costs by accurately interpolating between reference calculations.~\cite{rdrl2015,bpkc2010} For this, the problem of repeatedly solving a complex equation such as Schr{\"o}dinger's equation \highlight{for many related inputs} is mapped onto a non-linear regression problem: Instead of numerically solving new systems, they are statistically estimated based on a reference set of known solutions.~\cite{rtml2012,r2015} This ansatz potentially enables screening larger databases of molecules and materials~\cite{rdrl2014,rdrl2015}, running longer dynamics simulations~\cite{bpkc2010}, investigating larger systems~\cite{rrl2015}, and even increasing the accuracy of calculations~\cite{bgmc2013,rdrl2015}.
+The computational study of atomistic systems such as molecules and crystals requires accurate treatment of interactions at the atomic and electronic scale.
+Accurate first-principles methods, however, are limited by their high computational cost.
+In settings that require many calculations, such as dynamics simulations, phase diagrams, or high-throughput searches, machine learning (ML) \cite{g2015,jm2015} can reduce overall costs by orders of magnitude via accurate interpolation between reference calculations. \cite{jkk2019q,scaccr2019q,rdrl2015} For this, the problem of repeatedly solving a complex equation such as Schr{\"o}dinger's equation \highlight{for many related inputs} is mapped onto a non-linear regression problem: Instead of numerically solving new systems, they are statistically estimated based on a reference set of known solutions.~\cite{rtml2012,r2015} This ansatz enables, among other applications, screening larger databases of molecules and materials~\cite{rdrl2014,rdrl2015}, running longer dynamics simulations~\cite{bpkc2010}, investigating larger systems~\cite{rrl2015}, and increasing the accuracy of calculations~\cite{bgmc2013,rdrl2015}.